-As FY-18 comes to an end the market has seen 3.9GW of wind auctions with another 1GW of auction expected to come in another few days in Mar-18.
-The average blended rate for the auctions conducted in FY-18 is Rs 2.72 per MW with rates falling from Rs 3.45 per MW at the start of the year to Rs 2.44 per MW in the latest auction held in Feb-18.
-While the falling rates creates pressure for all including the wind turbine suppliers, Indian OEM’s namely Inox Wind and Suzlon appear to be winning.
-Continue reading “Wind Turbine Winners: SECI Auctions”
+As FY-18 comes to an end the market has seen a large number of wind auctions from SECI and the states of Gujarat, Tamil Nadu and Maharshtra.
+While the falling rates are creating pressure for all including the wind turbine suppliers.
+However, Indian OEM’s namely Inox Wind and Suzlon appear to be winning.
+Continue reading “Wind Turbine OEM Winners: SECI & State Auctions”

 A weak set of numbers for Q2-18 were not a surprise given the pricing discovered in the auctions.
 However, the quantity and quality of disclosures made in the investor presentations was even more disappointing.
 The company managing to stay in the black in H2-18 by the magical appearance of a gain of Rs 455 crore on derecognition of asset and liability and release of foreign currency translation gain on account of overseas business subsidiary.
 We don’t understand what this non cash gain means.
 It seems as if this was a magic track up its sleeve held back for a poor quarter.
 All said and done, on paper Suzlon clocks in another profitable quarter.
 Continue reading “Suzlon: Q2-18 disappoints as expected”